arjunmahishi/arjun-apis/guitarTabs/readme.md

 # Ultimate guitar crawler

-This module crawls the ultimateguitar.com and fetches the best rated tabs for a given song/artist name.
+This module crawls the ultimateguitar.com website and fetches the best rated tabs for a given song/artist name.